milhomem/makefiles/README.md

 # Makefiles utilities
-Make utilities to be reused by Makefiles.
+__Make__ recipes, functions, and variables to be reused by Makefiles __with environment variables__.

 ### Goal

-Create reusable Makefiles that can easily adapt using environment variables or function parameters.
+- Create reusable Makefiles that can easily adapt using environment variables or function parameters.

+- Secondary goal
+  -  Create an archive of Makefile tips and tricks by example that can be replicated.

 ### Using the files